kvankova/code-embedder/README.md

 ## 🔍 How it works

-The action looks for the following sections in the `README` file:
+The action looks for the following sections in the all markdown (`README`) files:
 ````md
  ```language:path/to/script
  ```